vmware-tanzu/velero/site/content/docs/main/supported-providers.md

 ## Non-supported volume snapshots

-In the case you want to take volume snapshots but didn't find a plugin for your provider, Velero has support for snapshotting using restic.
-Please see the [restic integration][30] documentation.
+In the case you want to take volume snapshots but didn't find a plugin for your provider, Velero has support for snapshotting using File System Backup.
+Please see the [File System Backup][30] documentation.

 [0]: https://github.com/aws/aws-sdk-go/aws
 [1]: contributions/ibm-config.md